 These medicines have some potential side effects.
 These include headaches and increased anxiety.

 With Saxenda the common side effects are nausea, vomiting, diarrhoea and constipation.
 There can also be an increased heart rate and an increased risk of gallstones.
+For more information on these side effects, see our Saxenda side effects page.

 There are also some common side effects with Orlistat or Xenical that are caused by the extra fat being passed out through your stool.
 These include abdominal pain, oily diarrhoea, the urgent need to use the toilet, wind, and anal leakage.
 When used with the recommended low fat approach to your meals, these side effects can be reduced.
 There can also be headaches and increased anxiety.